 How Does the ADA Title III Apply to Websites?

-As stated, Title III prohibits discrimination on the basis of disability in places of public accommodation.
+As stated, prohibits discrimination on the basis of disability in places of public accommodation.
 Additionally, the 1990 Americans with Disabilities Act predates the worldwide online activity of our modern era.
 As a result, Title III does not directly address whether these places of public accommodation include accessibility for websites, mobile devices, or other emerging web-based technologies.

 However, according to the American Bar Association, the DOJ – the primary federal government agency responsible for enforcing ADA compliance – has taken the position that Title III applies to all public-facing websites used by companies that otherwise qualify as places of public accommodation.
 This includes federal websites to be sure, but other businesses may also fall under the guidelines of ADA Title III.